Fair Rates Article

 This increased awareness is vital for the continued success of performing belly dancers of all styles.
 It is also imperative to developing understanding and respect in the general public for our art-form and the myriad cultures from which it springs.
 If we hope to develop and keep respect for this dance we love- we must treat it with the utmost respect.
 Find a teacher with high standards, one who will keep you to those standards and one who will be honest with you about both your strengths and challenges.
 Study with someone who has years of genuine professional experience who can guide you in ethical professional practices.

 Morocco, Artemis Mourat, Anthea and others have written wonderful articles on the subject.
-Discussions have taken place on Facebook, tribe.net, Bhuz, Facebook as well as several yahoo groups devoted to regional belly dance.
-Samira has been the main moderator of the Biz of Belly Dance group (now on Facebook) for about a decade.
-Not only has she supported herself full time with this artform as a performer for the time she also has read every single post on the group for that time, enabling her to develop a huge spectrum of understanding on this topic from region to region.
+Discussions have taken place on Facebook, tribe.net, Bhuz, as well as several yahoo groups devoted to regional belly dance.
+Samira has been the main moderator of the Biz of Belly Dance group (now on Facebook) for well over a decade.
+Not only has she supported herself full time with this art form over 15 years, she also has read every single post on the Biz of Belly Dance group for 15 years, enabling her to develop a huge spectrum of understanding on this topic from region to region.

 It seems often performers who are new, or new to an area are not filled in on regional standard rates, or what kind of events to charge for.
 They may inadvertently charge under the typical area rates, without meaning to undercut- but the result is the same- lower wages for everyone.
 Wages that won’t pay for all our prep, travel and rehearsal time, let alone costumes, workshops etc (not to mention rent or mortgage).
 Ideally dancers who are going professional are being guided by a responsible, knowledgeable teacher.
 As this is not always the case, I have included a list of links with tips on professionalism and ethics for the professional dancer.
 More links.